gbastas/deep-guitar-separation/README.md

 # Separate and Transcribe

-This repository contains the code and experiments from the paper: *Separate and Transcribe: Deep Guitar Separation and its Application for Tablature Enhancement.* It provides implementations and dataset manipulation and preparation code used for training, evaluation, and analysis.
+This repository contains the code and experiments from the paper: *Separate and Transcribe: Deep Guitar Separation and its Application for Tablature Enhancement.* It provides implementations, dataset manipulation and preparation code require for training, evaluation, and further analysis of the results.

 ## Data Preparation